Top Takeaways From This Post

 - Collapsible cat food bowls and water bottle – we use this camping set which works perfectly

-Additional Tips for Travelling with dogs in Germany
+Additional Tips for planning dog-friendly holidays in Germany

-- If you are going on holiday with a dog, then please make sure you have adequate dog liability insurance.
+- If you are going on holiday with a dog in Germany, then please make sure you have adequate dog liability insurance.
 Many accommodations don’t accept dogs without liability insurance.
-Read this post to learn more about this mandatory liability insurance for dog owners in Germany.
+Read this post to learn more about mandatory liability insurance for dog owners in Germany.

 - Your dog will need essentials such as lead, harness, bed, towels and toys.